CodeBreaker444/codebreaker444.github.io/_posts/2020-03-29-Reverse-Engineering-AP-Fibernet-IPTV-APSFL.md

 {% endhighlight %}

    - As you can see the authentication has done through the MAC address of the device which is pretty reasonable.
-   - The response is in json format and if the authentication is successfull we are served with some pretty useful data.
+   - The response is in json format and if the authentication is successful we are served with some pretty useful data.

   <p align="center"><img src="/images/apsfl/3.png" width="400"></p>
 - **<u>Spoofing🔎 the Mac Address</u>**: I have to get pass the authentication by spoofing my emulator MAC address which is **0C:65:EE:6E:CE:68**(You can see in the GET request above) with my stb MAC Id.
 I have changed my mac id thanks to the virtual box network interface.
 My initial thoughts were that once the authentication is bypassed i can play live tv from my android device🤷.